Romea/cropcraft/README.md

 ## Requirements

 This program uses blender as a backend.
-It is an 3D modeling software that you can dowload from the [official website](https://www.blender.org/download/).
+It is a 3D modeling software that you can dowload from the [official website](https://www.blender.org/download/).
 You also have to check that it is launchable from the command line.
 It means that blender must be accessible using the `PATH` environment variable.